ThaUnknown/advanced-video-manipulation-js/01/readme.md

-# Fast Real Time JavaScript Video Manipulation/Postprocessing
+# Fast Real Time JavaScript Video Manipulation / Postprocessing

 Here I'll cover how to manipulate video rendering in a browser.
 This covers client-side manipulation using HTML and JS, not server-side manipulation.